djwagner-cbc/imhere-angular-wizard/README.md

 [![Dependency Status](https://david-dm.org/preboot/angular-webpack/status.svg)](https://david-dm.org/preboot/angular-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angular-webpack/dev-status.svg)](https://david-dm.org/preboot/angular-webpack#info=devDependencies)

+This fork by djwagner-cbc adds a handler for step changes.

 Imhere-Angular-wizard is a component that will make it easy for you to create wizards in your app.
 You can check a running example of the wizard [by clicking here](https://imheretw.github.io/imhere-angular-wizard/)

 # How do I add this to my project?